 3D performance and limitations¶

-- Rendering objects efficiently in high amounts is easy, but when a large scene must be rendered it can become inefficient.
-To solve this, visibility computation must be added to the rendering, which makes rendering less efficient, but at the same time less objects are rendered, so efficiency overall improves.
+- Rendering objects efficiently in high amounts is easy, but when a large scene must be rendered, it can become inefficient.
+To solve this, visibility computation must be added to the rendering, which makes rendering less efficient, but, at the same time, fewer objects are rendered, so efficiency overall improves.

 And there are many more examples of this!
 Game engines strive to be general purpose in nature, so balanced algorithms are always favored over algorithms that might be the fast in some situations and slow in others.. or algorithms that are fast but make usability more difficult.